1. When are applications due?

 1. What are UG3/UH3 and U44 awards, and how do they compare to an R01 grant?

 The UG3/UH3 is a phased cooperative agreement mechanism.
 The U44 is a phased Small Business Innovation Research (SBIR) cooperative agreement mechanism.
 BP MedTech uses the UG3/UH3 and U44 awards to pay for work that will be conducted by the Principal Investigator (PI) for translation-stage projects.
 The UG3 phase and U44 Phase I support the PI's activities for non-clinical testing to support an Investigational Device Exemption (IDE) submission for the clinical study or an Institutional Review Board (IRB) Non-Significant Risk (NSR) designation.
 The UH3 phase and U44 Phase II support subsequent clinical study work leading to a larger clinical study that will lead to either a marketing application or use of the clinical experience to inform device design decisions.
-BP MedTech applicants can request up to four years of UG3 or U44 Phase I support.
+BP MedTech applicants can request up to four years of UG3 support.
+For the U44, applicants can request up to 2 years for Phase I and up to 3 years for Phase II support.
 The combined duration of the UG3 and UH3 awards (or, in the case of U44, Phase I and II awards) cannot exceed five years.

 NIH is more involved in the management and oversight of research funded by cooperative agreements than by typical grants.
 The cooperative agreement mechanism enables NIH program staff participation in negotiating project and milestone plans before award, monitoring the research progress, and making go/no-go decisions.

 2. If I plan to use BP MedTech resources, do I need to budget for them, and how?